 But in October, Penelas made his candidacy official.
 He then blew the field out of the water in his first month as a declared candidate, pulling in more than $850,000.

-Levine Cava collected nearly $100,000 for the month.
+Levine Cava collected just over $100,000 for the month.
 That was enough to edge out fellow County Commissioner Esteban Bovo for second place.
 Bovo pulled in more than $93,000.
 But no candidate was able to get near Penelas’ count.

 Current County Mayor Carlos A. Giménez is term-limited, setting up an open contest in 2020.